 A quick glance at the box score of the Philadelphia Athletics and St. Louis Browns game on Aug.
 24, 1951 would suggest that nothing was out of the ordinary.
-It seemed to be a typical Friday afternoon game, between two teams who were far out of playoff contention.
+It seemed to be a typical Friday game, between two teams who were far out of playoff contention.

 But with Bill Veeck at the helm of the St. Louis Browns, that game was anything but typical.

-Sixty-six years ago this week, Veeck orchestrated “Grandstand Managers Night,” a promotion which allowed fans to vote on key decisions during the course of the game, using placards which read “yes” or “no.”
+On that day, Veeck orchestrated “Grandstand Managers Night,” a promotion which allowed fans to vote on key decisions during the course of the game, using placards which read “yes” or “no.”